urbit/urbit.org-reloaded/content/events/2019-03-01-after-hours-ask-galen-anything.md

 Afterwards, have a beer, connect with Urbit developers, fans, and friends IRL.

-Feel free to bring friends and share the primer. <a href="https://urbit.org/primer" class="linkified">https://urbit.org/primer</a>
+Feel free to bring friends and share the primer. [https://urbit.org/primer](https://urbit.org/primer)